Jitendrapande20/descriptive-analysis-on-diabetes-data/README.md

 Power BI: For data visualization and interactive dashboards.

+Python

-Python (Pandas, Matplotlib, Seaborn): For data cleaning, analysis, and statistical plotting.
+Pandas  For data cleaning, analysis, and statistical plotting.

+ Excel

 Jupyter Notebook: For analysis documentation and presentation.